 With a hull constructed entirely of oak to limit her magnetic signature, HMS Gåssten was one of the last three wooden ships to serve in any navy and is the only one of her class left afloat.
 Of her sister ships, one was lost at sea and the other sits outside the Vasa Museum in Stockholm as an important example of Sweden’s naval heritage.
 In 2018, HMS Gåssten underwent a wonderful transformation from functional naval vessel to beautiful live-aboard; a charming and versatile floating home from which to explore the glorious Norwegian fjords.
 The work was done by master-craftsmen in Scotland, who were tasked with maintaining her unique character whilst making her fit for purpose, and the results have been a huge success.

 The crew on board are exceptional and know every inch of the coastline.
 At mealtimes, delicious food emerges from the galley at the stern, peppered with many local delicacies and often containing the fish, crabs and lobsters that you may have caught earlier that day.
-All meals and drinks are included in the charter price.
-With every summer charter, a top local guide will be on board to help plan your daily activities, which will include hiking through the beguiling mountain ranges which tower over the fjords, cycling / e-biking along glacial valleys and through neat villages full of pretty clapboard houses, kayaking the gentle, protected waters in which you are sailing and enjoying the paddleboards on board.
+All on-board meals and drinks are included in the charter price, and activities on offer as you sail around the spectacular Lofoten archipelago include mountain hikes, a beach barbecue under the unpolluted night sky and kayaking or paddle-boarding through pristine waters.
+You may even wish to take a surfing lesson in world-renowned Unstad, heat up in the beach sauna at Hov, play a round of golf at the spectacular course at Gimsøy, or ride an Iceland pony across sandy beaches and into the hills.
 Your hosts will also find you the very best locations for catching huge Atlantic cod, enormous crabs and lobsters and hopefully spotting the biggest residents of all – the whales and porpoises that come right into the fjords after the herring.
-And at the end of a long day out in the fresh air, perhaps revitalise your weary limbs with an hour or so in a traditional, floating Norwegian sauna, alternating between the extreme heat of the interior and the refreshing cool of the waters on which it floats.

 DETAILS